ScriptFUSION/Porter/README.md

 ### Writing a resource

-Resources must implement the `ProviderResource` interface. `getProviderClassName()` usually returns a hard-coded provider class name and `fetch()` must always return an iterator of array values.
+Resources must implement the `ProviderResource` interface. `getProviderClassName()` usually returns a hard-coded provider class name and `fetch()` must always return an iterator.

-In this contrived example that uses dummy data and ignores the connector, suppose we want to return the numeric series one to three: the following implementation would be invalid because it returns an iterator of integer values instead of an iterator of array values.
+Either of the following `fetch()` implementations would be valid.

 ```php
 public function fetch(ImportConnector $connector): \Iterator